 Are you the type of traveler who can't leave home with fewer than four suitcases?
 Or the type who crams clothes willy-nilly into each bag and then doesn't understand why every shirt comes out riddled with wrinkles?

 Whatever your packing problems, our readers can help.
-IndependentTraveler.com members have responded to our Packing Tips with their own travel-tested suggestions for saving space, reducing wrinkles and lightening your load.
-Check out their packing tips below and then post your own!
+IndependentTraveler.com members have responded to our packing tips with their own travel-tested suggestions for saving space, reducing wrinkles and lightening your load.

 "After having checked luggage go missing on a trip, my partner and I always mix items in the bags.
 Day and evening wear, underclothes and footwear for each of us in both bags, that way we each have something to wear until the lost luggage turns up!" -- Vee